 As a rather special tourist attraction, the Ho Chi Minh City Post Office is the largest post office in the country.
 It was built between 1886 and 1891 when Vietnam was part of French Indochina.
-It has been said that few colonial officials made their mark on the urban fabric of Ho Chi Minh city.
+This is one of the few remaining colonial officials made their mark on the urban fabric of Ho Chi Minh city.

 About the Ho Chi Minh City Post Office

-Ho Chi Minh City Post Office, or the Saigon Central Post Office is one of the famous architectural works of the city.
+Ho Chi Minh City Post Office or the Saigon Central Post Office is one of the famous architectural works of the city.
 Unlike the above-mentioned French architectural works, Saigon Central Post Office has many characteristics of European architectural style combined with Asian.
-The office is located at 2 Cong xa Paris St, Ben Nghe Ward, District 1.

-When coming to the main entrance, there is a giant clock hanging above the gate, above the clock is a figure of a person wearing a laurel wreath and the words “Post Office of Ho Chi Minh City”, below has the year of construction and inaugurated the post office “1886 – 1891”.
-Stretching the front of the post office is decorated in rectangular boxes, on which the inventors of the telegram and electricity industries are registered.
-Among the names engraved on the rectangular plots are President of the United States – Mr.Benjamin Franklin, Italian inventor – Mr.Alessandro Volta, English scientist – Mr.Michael Faraday, French mathematician – Galvani and others.
+There is a giant clock hanging above the main entrance.
+Above the clock is a figure of a person wearing a laurel wreath and the words “Post Office of Ho Chi Minh City”.
+The below was the year of construction and inaugurated the post office “1886 – 1891”.
+Stretching the front of the post office is decorated in rectangular boxes.
+Many names of inventors on the telegram and electricity industries are put in here.
+Among the names engraved on the rectangular plots are President of the United States – Mr.Benjamin Franklin, Italian inventor – Mr.Alessandro Volta, English scientist – Mr.Michael Faraday, French mathematician – Galvani, and others.

-Stepping inside the office, there are are two painted maps that were created just after the post office was built.
+Stepping inside the office, there are two painted maps.
 The first one located on the left side of the building is a map of Southern Vietnam and Cambodia titled Lignes telegraphiques du Sud Vietnam et Cambodge 1892 which translates to “Telegraphic lines of Southern Vietnam and Cambodia 1892”.
 The second map of greater Saigon is titled Saigon et ses environs 1892 that translates as “Saigon and its surroundings 1892”

-The most impressive features when visiting the inside of the building are the large round arches at the entrance, along the ceiling.
+The most impressive features when visiting building is the large round arches at the entrance, along with the ceiling.
 The connection points between the pillar and the iron truss are elaborately designed, carved with beautiful patterns.
 At the end of the central hall, there is a portrait of former President Ho Chi Minh.